-This question has been getting a lot of attention on whitewater forums.
-The answer is driven by how much playfulness you want when kayaking.
+Are half-slice kayaks the new trend?
+This question has been getting a lot of attention on whitewater forums and the answer is driven by how much playfulness you want when kayaking.

 TL;DR: Half-Slice Kayaks are more versatile, more comfortable, and can be paddled by all experience levels.

 The term "Slice" directly refers to the shape of the stern.
 Any boat described as a "slicey," "half-slice" or "full-slice" will feature a low volume stern.

 - Have a low-volume stern